40-Pin Extension

 Test Preparation

-This test uses the Waveshare Environmental Sensor Expansion Board (BME280), connected through the 40PIN interface.
+This test uses the Waveshare Environmental Sensor Expansion Board (BME280), connected through the 40-pin interface.

 Hardware Connection Diagram: